VectorLearning/maestro_utilities/README.md

 After checking out the repo, run `bin/setup` to install dependencies.

-Add an ENV variable to your profile (ex. ~/.zshrc.local), such as:

-export MAESTRO_SEED=SOME_SECURE_SEED

 Then, run `bundle exec rspec spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.